-7.12 Electroconvulsive Therapy There are no clinical data establishing the benefit of electroconvulsive therapy combined with ventafaxine extended-release tablets taking ventalaxine.
+False-positive urine immunoassay screening tests for phencyclidine (PCP) and amphetamine have been reported in patients taking venlafaxine.
 This is due to lack of specificity of the screening tests.
-False positive test results may be expected for several days following discontinuation of ventafaxine therapy.
+False positive test results may be expected for several days following discontinuation of venlafaxine therapy.
 Confirmatory tests, such as gas chromatography/mass spectrometry, will distinguish venlafaxine from PCP and amphetamine.
-8 USE IN SPECIFIC POPULATIONS